waffle52/AirBnB_clone_v2/README.md

 # HBNB
 ## AirBnB Clone

-This is the console /command interpreter for the Holberton Airbnb clone project.
-The console can be used to store objects in and retrieve objects from a JSON.
+This is the command interpreter for the AirBnB clone.
+Console stores and retrieves objects in JSON.

 ### Supported classes:
 * BaseModel